Index Manager 8.0 has performance counters - objects in the program that can be used in the Windows Performance Monitor application.

 Choosing counters in Performance Monitor

-Start by clicking on the + to open the list of available counters:
+Start by selecting + to open the list of available counters:

-Next, pick the counter and instance that you want to monitor:
+Next, select the counter and instance that you want to monitor:

 Notice that Request duration for Search has manually been scaled to 0.01.
 Since this counter is in milliseconds, it may need scaling to see longer searches. :